People at Work

 When it comes to fairness and consistency, Kevin suggested employers should break with standard practice and institute “no-negotiations” policies on salary offers.
 “Negotiations perpetuate bias,” Travonnie added.
 “Contrary to our assumptions, most candidates sigh with relief when told they don’t have to argue their value before getting the job.
 You can tell them what they’re going to make, how you landed on that number, and how they can grow their salaries in the future.”

-To foster a sense of inclusion and belonging, Edgility suggests organizations take a close look at titles and job descriptions, and consider grouping roles with similar organizational impact into the same salary bands.
-“It’s important to do periodic audits to determine if people’s roles have changed,” Travonnie shared, because it’s tough to pay people for their contributions when job descriptions aren’t updated and you don’t have a clear sense of what people do day to day.
+Taking DEI in the workplace from intention to action means fostering a sense of inclusion and belonging.
+Edgility suggests organizations take a close look at titles and job descriptions, and consider grouping roles with similar organizational impact into the same salary bands.
+“It’s important to do periodic audits to determine if people’s roles have changed,” Travonnie shared because it’s tough to pay people for their contributions when job descriptions aren’t updated and you don’t have a clear sense of what people do day-to-day.

 Kevin Ramirez